NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

 // v51.
 Added a single luminosity directory instead of directories per trigger.
-Added triggers from DijetCombine.C for incl to apply before fill the hist.
+Added triggers from DijetCombine.C for incl to apply before
+//      fill the hist.
+Binnig vector double instead of int.
 //      378981_380470 Golden JSON file used
 //      MC Winter24 Flat to compare. dolumi = false.
 //      The code for jet rate per run per triggers still there but commented.